Ela Longespée: Early life and first marriage

 Ela was probably born sometime around 1210, and married the 24-year-old Thomas of Warwick, son of Earl Henry of Warwick, in the summer of 1229, before his father's death.
 Thomas succeeded his father soon afterwards, bringing to his depleted earldom Ela's substantial marriage portion, the manor of Chitterne in Wiltshire.
 The marriage depleted the earldom further: to attract it the Warwicks contributed a dower of five of their demesne manors, including the manor of Tanworth-in-Arden and the forest of Sutton in Warwickshire.
 Earl Thomas died childless on 27 June 1242, leaving Ela a wealthy widow.

 First widowhood and second marriage

 Ela was involved in her mother's foundation of Lacock Abbey in 1249, donating her manor of Hatherop in Gloucestershire.
 She settled mainly in Oxfordshire where she had the large manor of Hook Norton as part of her dower.
 As early as 1248 she had entered into a relationship with Philip Basset, a leading justice and lord of the barony of High Wycombe who that year was involved in her business interests in Warwickshire.
-They married in or around 1254 when Philip obtained a papal dispensation because the pair were related in the third degree.
+They married in or around 1254, after Philip obtained a papal dispensation because the pair were related in the third degree.
 It was seemingly a prosperous marriage, and Ela was involved with several of her husband's property transactions, before his death in 1271.
 Together they patronised the friars, and gave money and support to Walter de Merton's new college.
 She had no issue by this second marriage.